-We generally intend that compensation paid to our Chief Executive Officer and our other named executive officers not be subject to the limitation on tax deductibility under Section 162(m) of the U.S. Internal Revenue Code of 1986, which we refer to as the "Code,"

-so long as this can be achieved in a manner consistent with our Compensation Committee's other objectives.
+We generally intend that compensation paid to our Chief Executive Officer and our other named executive officers not be subject to the limitation on tax deductibility under Section 162(m) of the U.S. Internal Revenue Code of 1986, which we refer to as the "Code," so long as this can be achieved in a manner consistent with our Compensation Committee's other objectives.
 Subject to certain exceptions, Section 162(m) eliminates a corporation's tax deduction in a given year for payments to certain executive officers in excess of \$1,000,000.
 We periodically review the potential consequences of Section 162(m) and may structure the performance-based portion of our executive compensation to comply with certain exemptions in Section 162(m), to the extent available.
-In December 2017, Section 162(m) of the Code was modified by the Tax Cuts and Jobs Act to remove the exemption for performance-based compensation over the \$1,000,000 limit.
-We do not currently expect that decisions relating to compensation will be significantly impacted by Section 162(m) matters on a going forward basis.
-The Committee retains negative discretion to reduce or withhold performance-based compensation to our executive officers, and also reserves the right to use its judgment to authorize compensation payments that do not comply with the exemptions in Section 162(m) when it believes that such payments are appropriate, including after taking into consideration changing business conditions or the executive officer's individual performance.
+In December 2017, Section 162(m) of the Code was modified by the Tax Cuts and Jobs Act to remove the exemption for qualified performance-based compensation over the \$1,000,000 limit.
+While we generally intend to structure our compensation based on performance based criteria, we do not currently expect that decisions relating to compensation will be significantly impacted by Section 162(m) matters on a going forward basis.
+The Committee retains negative discretion to reduce or withhold performance-based compensation to our executive officers, including after taking into consideration changing business conditions or the executive officer's individual performance.